joelpt/quickfort/README.md

   (including ONTO the QF mousetip).
 Doing so will cause DF to stop playing your macro.
 It is usually safe to move the mouse (not too quickly) around the DF window itself.

+* As of DF 0.34.x, it is no longer possible to build doors (d) at the same time that you build adjacent walls (Cw).
+Doors must now be built *after* walls are constructed for them to be next to.
+This does not affect the more common case where walls exist as a side-effect of having dug-out a room in a #dig blueprint.

 * If you use a non-English keyboard layout, QF2 may require some tweaking first.
   The simplest solution is to switch to an English keyboard layout while running